NEW BUSINESS: Adventure gear manufacturer to invest $1 million in Old Fort

 “Today, the second largest industry in our state, manufacturing, is continuing to grow with Triple Aught choosing North Carolina for their East Coast operations,” said Cooper in a news release.
 “Companies like Triple Aught Design are drawn to our strong manufacturing workforce and premier quality of life to support their company’s growth.”

 An employee-owned company, Triple Aught Design designs, engineers, produces and retails high-quality adventure apparel and equipment.
-Founded in 2010, the San Francisco-based manufacturer sells their products directly to consumers online, in their flagship retail store and with a select group of international retailers, according to the news release.
+Founded in 2010, the San Francisco-based manufacturer sells its products directly to consumers online, in its flagship retail store and with a select group of international retailers, according to the news release.

 Triple Aught Design will set up shop in a section of the Parker Hosiery building in Old Fort.
 It will operate alongside Kitsbow, Hillman Beer, the Arrowhead Gallery and the Old Fort Ride House.